vulcanize/ipld-eth-indexer/documentation/apis.md

 `ethSubscription.txFilter` has three sub-options: `off`, `src`, and `dst`.

 - Setting `off` to true tells ipfs-blockchain-watcher to not send any transactions to the subscriber
-- `src` and `dst` are string arrays which can be filled with ETH addresses we want to filter transactions for, if they have any addresses then ipfs-blockchain-watcher will only send transactions that were sent or received by the addresses contained in `src` and `dst`, respectively.
+- `src` and `dst` are string arrays which can be filled with ETH addresses to filter transactions for, if they have any addresses then ipfs-blockchain-watcher will only send transactions that were sent or received by the addresses contained in `src` and `dst`, respectively.

 `ethSubscription.receiptFilter` has four sub-options: `off`, `topics`, `contracts` and `matchTxs`.

 - Setting `off` to true tells ipfs-blockchain-watcher to not send any receipts to the subscriber
-- `topic0s` is a string array which can be filled with event topics we want to filter for, if it has any topics then ipfs-blockchain-watcher will only send receipts that contain logs which have that topic0.
+- `topic0s` is a string array which can be filled with event topics to filter for, if it has any topics then ipfs-blockchain-watcher will only send receipts that contain logs which have that topic0.
-- `contracts` is a string array which can be filled with contract addresses we want to filter for, if it contains any contract addresses the watcher will only send receipts that correspond to one of those contracts.
+- `contracts` is a string array which can be filled with contract addresses to filter for, if it contains any contract addresses the watcher will only send receipts that correspond to one of those contracts.
 - `matchTrxs` is a bool which when set to true any receipts that correspond to filtered for transactions will be sent by the watcher, regardless of whether or not the receipt satisfies the `topics` or `contracts` filters.

 `ethSubscription.stateFilter` has three sub-options: `off`, `addresses`, and `intermediateNodes`.

 - Setting `off` to true tells ipfs-blockchain-watcher to not send any state data to the subscriber
-- `addresses` is a string array which can be filled with ETH addresses we want to filter state for, if it has any addresses then ipfs-blockchain-watcher will only send state leafs (accounts) corresponding to those account addresses.
+- `addresses` is a string array which can be filled with ETH addresses to filter state for, if it has any addresses then ipfs-blockchain-watcher will only send state leafs (accounts) corresponding to those account addresses.
-- By default ipfs-blockchain-watcher only sends along state leafs, if we want to receive branch and extension nodes as well `intermediateNodes` can be set to `true`.
+- By default ipfs-blockchain-watcher only sends along state leafs, to receive branch and extension nodes as well `intermediateNodes` can be set to `true`.

 `ethSubscription.storageFilter` has four sub-options: `off`, `addresses`, `storageKeys`, and `intermediateNodes`.

 - Setting `off` to true tells ipfs-blockchain-watcher to not send any storage data to the subscriber
-- `addresses` is a string array which can be filled with ETH addresses we want to filter storage for, if it has any addresses then ipfs-blockchain-watcher will only send storage nodes from the storage tries at those state addresses.
+- `addresses` is a string array which can be filled with ETH addresses to filter storage for, if it has any addresses then ipfs-blockchain-watcher will only send storage nodes from the storage tries at those state addresses.
-- `storageKeys` is another string array that can be filled with storage keys we want to filter storage data for.
+- `storageKeys` is another string array that can be filled with storage keys to filter storage data for.
 It is important to note that the storage keys need to be the actual keccak256 hashes, whereas the addresses in the `addresses` fields are pre-hashed ETH addresses.
-- By default ipfs-blockchain-watcher only sends along storage leafs, if we want to receive branch and extension nodes as well `intermediateNodes` can be set to `true`.
+- By default ipfs-blockchain-watcher only sends along storage leafs, to receive branch and extension nodes as well `intermediateNodes` can be set to `true`.

 ### Bitcoin RPC Subscription:
 An example of how to subscribe to a real-time Bitcoin data feed from ipfs-blockchain-watcher using the `Stream` RPC method is provided below